British Rail Class 150: Design

-The Class 150 is a two- or three-car commuter diesel multiple unit.
+The Class 150 is a two- or three-car diesel multiple unit.
 The steel bodyshell is shared with the Class 455 suburban EMU, with doors at 1/3 and 2/3.
 With the exception of units 150001 and 150002 in their original prototype configurations, each vehicle in the unit is powered by an underframe-mounted 855 cuin Cummins six-cylinder turbo-diesel engine that develops 213 kW.
 The engine drives a Voith T211r hydrokinetic transmission that in turn drives both axles on the inner bogie via a Cardan shaft and Gmeinder GM 180 final drive unit.
 The design speed is 75 mph.
 The majority of units are formed of a DMS (Driving Motor Second - numbered 57xxx) vehicle and a DMSL (Driving Motor Second Lavatory - numbered 52xxx) vehicle.
 Both vehicles are single class while the DMSL contains the toilet.
 The two prototype units were built as three-car sets with the addition of a MS (Motor Second) vehicle.
 In common with other non-intercity stock of the time, the trains lack air conditioning, ventilation being provided though opening hopper windows.
 As built, passenger seating was in a 3+2 configuration.

 The second batch of production vehicles featured a new cab with gangway connection along with a revised interior.